jrathert/AoC2024/LEARNINGS.md

 - Feeling more and more comfortable with grid thinking again.
 As every year, in the beginning I struggle with x, y being swapped during the iterations...

+## Day 16

+- JavaScript / Node is not very helpful if you do weird typos like `path.push[s]` instead of `path.push(s)`...
+- Copying large arrays is time consuming
+- In general not too happy

+## Day 17

+- pending... solution found, but need to clean up code

+## Day 18

+- pending... solution found, but need to clean up code

+## Day 19

+- Caching rules the world!
+- Dynamic typing can be convenient - but also dangerous, especially if you play around "optimizing" your code.
+I initialized a to-be-`boolean` value with `'  '`, and it took me quite a lot of debugging until I found out what was wrong.
+- Depth-first was important in part 1

 ## more to come...